 See Prices

-2. Pamtomaquet (Catalonian style bread with tomato)
+2. Pà Amb Tomàquet (Catalonian style bread with tomato)

-The humble origins of Pamtomaquet are a simple expression of the the spendthrift nature of the Catalan people who said; why waste old bread when you can revive it with a bit of heat and tasty tomatoes?
-The delightfully tasty tradition consists of rubbing a local variety of tomato, the “hanging tomato”, onto toasted bread.
-Next you add some top notch local Extra Virgin Olive oil and a touch of salt on top.
+This delightfully tasty tradition consists of rubbing a local variety of tomato, the “hanging tomato,” onto toasted bread.
+Next, you add some top-notch local extra virgin olive oil and a touch of salt.
 For those who like a bit more punch, you can sometimes get it with a touch of fresh garlic.

 1. Seafood Paella